FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01.md

 	* The Settings page lets you specify a clock period or frequency for the design, and a clock uncertainty.
 The default clock for the tool is a clock period of 10 ns (or 100 MHz), and a clock uncertainty of 27%.
 In this case enter the default clock frequency but change the uncertainty to 2 ns as shown in the image below.
 	* The Settings page also lets you specify the _flow_target_ for the HLS component build process as being either to generate a Vivado IP or a Vitis kernel as described in [Target Flow Overview](https://docs.amd.com/r/4lwvWeCi9jb~DWzdfWuVQQ/P4DbGaxyPEWYEJfsO7o1Dw) in the Xilinx User Guide.
 The interface requirements of the Vivado IP or a Vitis kernel are different as explained in [Interfaces of the HLS Design](https://docs.amd.com/r/4lwvWeCi9jb~DWzdfWuVQQ/wEdlxulOAT50bjDEn06U5Q).
 The default _flow_target_ is the Vivado IP flow.
 Keep these default settings for this tutorial.
 	* Below the flow_target you can also specify the _package.output.format_ for the tool to generate when packaging the design.
 The default output format is the Vivado IP, which generates a .zip file to be added to your IP catalog, letting you use the HLS generated RTL design in other designs.
+	* The data you entered here and above are all stored in the configuration file.
 	* Select `Next` to proceed to the Summary page.

 ![Settings page](images/hls_06.png)

 * The Summary page reflects the choices you have made on the prior pages.
 Review the summary and select `Finish` to create the HLS component, or select Back to return to earlier pages and change your selections.
-	* When the HLS component is created the `vitis-comp.json` file for the component is opened in the central editor window, and the HLS component becomes active in the Flow Navigator as shown below.
-* After creation, the HLS component becomes the active component in the Flow Navigator.
-When the HLS component is the active component, the Flow Navigator enables running C Simulation, C Synthesis, C/RTL Co-simulation, Package, and Implementation.
+* When the HLS component is created the `vitis-comp.json` file for the component is opened in the central editor window, and the HLS component becomes active in the _Flow Navigator_ (in the lower left pane) as shown below.
+When the HLS component is the active component, the _Flow Navigator_ enables running C Simulation, C Synthesis, C/RTL Co-simulation, Package, and Implementation.

 ![Vitis GUI with component](images/hls_07.png)

 * Please review now also the folder structure in your workspace (with the Linux file manager).
 You have one component named `fir`, which uses the source codes in the `src` folder.
 In the component folder you can see the configuration file `hls_config.cfg` and the JSON file `vitis-comp.json`, plus another JSON file.
-You can see the sources and settings files also in the upper left pane in the Vitis GUI as shown in the image below.
+You can see the sources and settings files also in the upper left pane (which is called the _Vitis Component Explorer_) in the Vitis GUI as shown in the image below.

 ```
 workspace_dir